Sorbus scalaris

 Sorbus scalaris is a species of rowan.
 It is native to western Sichuan and Yunnan in China where it grows in mixed forests on mountain slopes at altitudes of 1600–3000 m.
 S. scalaris is a shrub or small tree, 3–7 m tall.

 Sorbus scalaris is sometimes cultivated.
-It said to be the most attractive small tree among the orange-fruited Rowan species.
+It has been labelled as the most attractive small tree among the orange-fruited Rowan species.
 Because it is self-incompatible and very few clones are cultivated, most seedlings raised from this species by gardeners are hybrids.